pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1489 Free IDEs

+Today I am facing a problem the VSC code editor, VSC code in my MacBooks drain a lot of battery.
+Looking in the web other people faced the same problem.
+I hate this type of problems when you need to change your tools, the bad thing is I will need to change my primary editor because my current work.

 ### Day 1487-88 Getting Things Done and Python

 On the weekend I continue to reading the Getting Things done book.
 I started a travel to organize all the things that arrives in my life personal and work.
 I started applied the methodology creating some projects references.
 I choice outlook as my main tool for organize my things.
 With Python I create a Script to send me emails with repetitive content like complete the module 1 for the course X. Python is a great language to crete fast tasks.